Menil Collection: Vandalism

 On June 13, 2012, a 22-year-old museum visitor named Uriel Landeros defaced an original Picasso at the museum, Woman in a Red Armchair, using black spray paint to stencil a bull and a matador and the word Conquista on the work of art.
 The vandal, a self-proclaimed artist, said that he did it to make a statement, and did not intend to destroy the painting.
 Landeros was sentenced to two years in prison for felony graffiti and criminal mischief.

 Management

 Menil Foundation

 The museum continues to be governed by the Menil Foundation.
 The foundation has been solely responsible for acquisition funds, which during the first years averaged more than $1 million annually, and operating disbursements of between $2.7 million and $2.9 million a year.
 Nearly half of the money for the museum building was derived from outside sources in Houston, in particular the Cullen Foundation and the Brown Foundation, which contributed $5 million each.
-By 2001, the Menil Foundation's endowment is $200 million.
+By 2001, the Menil Foundation's endowment was $200 million.
 The budget pays in part for the museum's operation and for exhibitions, research, and catalogs.

 Brown & Root heir Louisa Stude Sarofim was president of the Menil Collection and Foundation starting in 1998, following the death of Dominique de Menil.
 She has since become one of the museum's largest donors.
 The Board of Trustees includes, among others, Suzanne Deal Booth.